 Rosa Appleby Alis

 Rosa joined ZCD Architects in July 2014.
-While at ZCD Rosa has been key in developing residential projects from concept to completion and has specialised in refurbishment and conversion projects.
-Rosa has a keen eye for colour, pattern and materiality and enjoys finding new ways to use these.
-She is interested in narrative and using this to inform the design.
+While at ZCD, Rosa has been key in developing residential projects from concept to completion and has specialised in refurbishment and conversion projects.
+Rosa has a keen eye for colour, pattern and materiality.

 Before joining ZCD Architects Rosa worked on urban design projects at Farrells, London and has been an ARB registered Architect since 2016.

 For her Part 2 Rosa gained a distinction from Westminster University.
-Before training to be an architect she gained a first class degree from Goldsmiths College in fine art and history of art, and continues to make films in her spare time.
+Before training to be an architect she gained a first class degree from Goldsmiths College in fine art and history of art.

 Ashleigh-Paige (Aggie) Fielding